Canner/vulcan-demo/doc/template/README.md

     - [{{ endpoint }}/api/customers?age_gt=45&gender=m]({{ endpoint }}/api/customers?age_gt=45&gender=m)
     - [{{ endpoint }}/api/customers?age_gt=45&gender=m&attrited=yes]({{ endpoint }}/api/customers?age_gt=45&gender=m&attrited=yes)

-3. Let’s finish the tutorial with a cool feature: render by users’ attribute.
-Assuming we don’t want to show the id of the customer to all people because it might be sensitive, we can mask it when the API requester is not an administrator.
+3. Let's finish the tutorial with a cool feature: render by users' attribute.
+Assuming we don't want to show the id of the customer to all people because it might be sensitive, we can mask it when the API requester is not an administrator.
-    You can use your own authenticators for your organization, please check Authenticators (TBD, link to doc) for further information.
+    You can use your own authenticators for your organization, please check [Authenticator](./api-building/access-control/authenticator) for further information.
 In this tutorial, we use a mock authenticator: You can simply be authenticated by adding `user` parameter, e.g. [{{ endpoint }}/api/customers?user=tom]({{ endpoint }}/api/customers?user=tom)
-    We’ve set two users and their groups in the config:
+    We've set two users and their groups in the config:

     ```yaml
     - name: may